 Despite my best efforts to buy from a domestic Canadian supplier, prices were much higher than what I found from one anvil manufacturer that sells directly to the public.
 Even after paying for shipping from the US, the $580 street price of my 125 lbs.
-JHM Journeyman anvil from Anvil Brand (800-365-8202) still worked out to be less than anything else I could find closer to home.
+JHM Journeyman anvil from Anvil Brand (800-365-8202) still worked out to be less than anything else I could find in Canada.
 Quality of the JHM is excellent too, excellent in a way that might surprise you.

 If you’ve never forged before, you won’t realize that the shape and bounciness of the anvil is just as important as its weight.
 Hammers bounce upward nicely after each blow on the JHM, making the forging process easier.
 Not all anvils work this way.
 I have my anvil fastened to a section of oak log for use.
 The height of the working surface of your anvil should be the same height as your knuckles when your arms are hanging down loose.

 Tongs are the tools you use to hold red hot metal while moving it to and from the forge, and also while shaping it on the anvil.
 Tongs are rated in sizes – 1/4”, 3/8”, 1/2” are common – with the number referring to the thickness of metal the tongs are sized to grip.
 The Mustad brand tongs I bought work perfectly.
 I bought them from the Anvil Brand people, too.